aradwyr/aradwyr.github.io/_posts/2024-04-11-notes-on-rds-upgrades-terraform.md

 parameter_group_name = "custom-postgres-13"
 ```

-> [!TIP]
-> If the database in question has a primary and replica/reader then be sure to only upgrade the primary instance.
+:point_right: If the database in question has a primary and replica/reader then be sure to only upgrade the primary instance.
 Else, the upgrade will not succeed.
 Nonetheless, the reader will still need the `allow_major_version_upgrade = true` and `deletion_protection = false` are set on the replica(s).

-> [!NOTE]
-> If the upgrade fails in terraform, check RDS logs for the specific reason, it's usually extension-related.
+:memo: If the upgrade fails in terraform, check RDS logs for the specifics, it's usually extension-related.

 ## Post-upgrade
 ```sql